 A million times over, I would choose wrapping my kitchen counters over painting them.
 It looks beautiful, has a lovely finish, is proving durable, is easy to clean and will be easy to remove if I want to redo it with another look later down the line.

-Since you're in the mood for kitchen DIY, delve into our guides on laying your own laminate flooring, painting your cabinets, and tips to refresh your rental kitchen.
+Since you're in the mood for kitchen DIY, delve into our guides on laying your own laminate flooring, painting your cabinets, and definitely consider adding a fluted panel to your kitchen cabinets as it looks gorgeous and can be DIY-ed in a weekend.

 Hi!
 I'm editor of Real Homes.
 I've been a senior journalist and editor for national magazines and newspapers for 16 years, specializing in consumer, real-life, and lifestyle articles.
 I have a BA in English Language and Communication, mentor journalists, and I’m also founding editor of Lacuna Voices, an independent digital platform.
 I love to cook, add character to my newly-built home, try my hand at DIY projects, keep my collection of plants alive, and make memories with my little family of three.
 For Real Homes, I specialize in articles on pest control, DIY, declutterring and cleaning, interviewing experts daily for their top tips and product recommendations.